moismailzai/ansible-role-protonmail-bridge-headless/README.md

     # configure_selinux: ""

 Whether to configure SELinux.
-Defaults to "true" on RHEL systems and undefined otherwise.
+Defaults to true on RHEL systems and false otherwise.

     gpg_key_settings:
         type: default